ginstrom/paladin-novel/chapters/15_burden-of-grace.md

 Gond's hands fell away as consciousness fled.
 He collapsed beside Willem's body.

-The crowd that had gathered around them began to disperse, some weeping, others offering quiet prayers.

-Gond regained consciousness in the healer's tent.
-Sim was sitting beside him.
+He regained consciousness in the healer's tent.
+Sim and Silviana were sitting beside him.

 "Where are the other wounded?" asked Gond.

 Sim's expression was pained.
 "You've been out for five days.
-Silviana and I together were able to save Peska, but Sif..."
+Silviana and I together were able to save Peska, but Sif…"

 Gond closed his eyes.
 The corners of his mouth drew back in a grimace.

 "You did everything you could," Sim said gently.

-"Did I?"
-Gond's voice was raw.
-"She told me to stop.
-Alanyi herself told me to let him go, to ease his suffering and let his spirit find peace.
-But I thought I knew better.
-I thought I could defy divine will and save him anyway.
-And because of my pride," he continued bitterly, "Sif died too."
+"Did I, Sim?
+Did I really?"
+Gond’s voice was a ragged whisper.
+"She *told* me.
+Alanyi.
+Said to let him go, ease his pain... let him find peace.
+But I was too damn stubborn.
+Thought I knew better than a goddess."
+He choked back a sound that was half sob, half snarl.
+"And Sif...
+Sif's dead because of my bloody pride."

 "Gond—"

-"Nine people died today because they believed in me.
+"Nine people died because they believed in me.
 Because they thought the 'Healer in the Hills' could protect them from anything."
 He looked up at Sim, his eyes hollow.
 "And when the goddess herself gave me clear instruction, I ignored it.
 What kind of paladin does that make me?"

 Before Sim could answer, Silviana spoke up.
 The elf's usually serene expression was troubled, her ancient eyes reflecting a pain that went deeper than the day's losses.